Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/media/src/media.rst

 Architecture
 ------------------------
-Applications interact with media according to the following architecture Figure 1-1.
+Applications interact with media according to the following :ref:`media_architecture`.

 .. figure:: ../figures/media_architecture.svg
    :scale: 110%
    :align: center
+   :name: media_architecture

-   Figure 1-1 Media architecture
+   Media architecture

 Playback States
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Playback of media is managed through a state machine.
-The playback state is shown in Figure 1-2.
+The playback state is shown as below.

 .. figure:: ../figures/media_playback_states.svg
    :scale: 110%
    :align: center
+   :name: media_playback_states

-   Figure 1-2 Playback states
+   Playback states

-The supported playback control operations of an RTPlayer object is shown in Figure 1-2.
+The supported playback control operations of an RTPlayer object is shown in :ref:`media_playback_states`.
 The ovals represent the possible state of the RTPlayer object.
 The arcs with a single arrow head represent synchronous method calls that drive the object state transition.
 Those with a double arrow head represent asynchronous method calls that drive the object state transition.

 As can be seen from the figure, certain operations are only valid when the player is in specific states.
 If you perform an operation in the wrong state, the system may cause other undesirable behaviors.
 Calling some functions at some specific states may trigger state transmit, please refer to the following table for details.